motherjones/simple-slider/README.md

 The `title`, `text` columns should have plain text or html.
 You can add hyperlinks and styled text—for source credits—by wrapping them in <a href=""></a> and <span class="credit"></span>, as shown in the [How it works](https://github.com/motherjones/simple-slider/blob/master/README.md#how-it-works) section.

+For images, the cells in your `middle image` column should only have an image URL that ends in .jpg, .png, or .gif, as shown in the example above.

+For videos, copy the video's embed code (as shown above) and paste it in the appropriate row under the `middle video embed` column.
+The embed code will look something like this:

+<iframe width="420" height="315" src="//www.youtube.com/embed/TZzzXutPfks" frameborder="0" allowfullscreen></iframe>

-The `source` column is for *MoJo users* when bulletproofing our data and tracking the origin of each row's data.
-You're welcome to adopt this practice.
+The `source` column is for *MoJo users* when bulletproofing our data and tracking the origin of each row's data, and anyone else is welcome to adopt this practice.

 Once you've got the data formatted properly, open your index.html file in a web browser and check that your data is showing up, and the slider is working properly.
 Once you have it working, you're ready to stage the slider.